Songs of Springtime

 Join the Saint Paul’s Choir of Men and Boys, bass-baritone soloist Jonathan Woody, organist Maks Adach and conductor James Kennerley for an uplifting concert of choral music that celebrates the joys of spring and the Marian month.
 Be thrilled by the angelic sounds of the choristers performing a diverse program of music, recorded in the sublime acoustic of Saint Paul’s Church.

 This performance will be available to purchase and watch on May 28, 2021.
+Read our Press Release to learn even more about Songs of Springtime!

 The concert opens with the grand, stirring, melody-filled anthem, Hear my words, ye people by English composer, Charles H H Parry.
 It was composed and published in 1893 as a commission for the Salisbury Diocesan Choral Association and was first performed in the Cathedral on May 10, 1894.The work features sections for double choir, a rousing organ accompaniment, as well as a section showcasing the boy choristers.
 It concludes with the hymn tune, O praise ye the Lord.